Szechuan Chicken – 辣子鸡

-- Shiitake Mushrooms: Optional but I really love how they absorb the sauce and explode with flavor in my mouth after each bite.
+- Shiitake Mushrooms: These are optional – but I really love how they absorb the sauce and explode with flavor in my mouth after each bite.

-- Scallions: They will be added in the end to add a nice crunch.
+- Scallions: Chopped green onions are added at the end for color and a nice crunch.

 - Szechuan Chicken Sauce: A combination of chili paste, spicy chili crisp, chicken stock, soy sauce, rice vinegar, and cornstarch.

 - Add the chicken to the whisked eggs and cornstarch and let sit for 15 minutes.
 This technique is called velveting.